seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *Opens the letter and reads*

-‘Brutus, thou sleep’st: awake, and see thyself.
+'Brutus, thou sleep'st: awake, and see thyself.
 Shall Rome, & c.
 Speak, strike, redress!
-Brutus, thou sleep’st: awake!’
+Brutus, thou sleep'st: awake!'
-Such instigations have been often dropp’d
+Such instigations have been often dropp'd
 Where I have took them up.
-‘Shall Rome, & c.’
+'Shall Rome, & c.'
 Thus must I piece it out:
-Shall Rome stand under one man’s awe?
+Shall Rome stand under one man's awe?
 What, Rome?
 My ancestors did from the streets of Rome
-The Tarquin drive, when he was call’d a king.
+The Tarquin drive, when he was call'd a king.
-‘Speak, strike, redress!’
+'Speak, strike, redress!'
 Am I entreated
 To speak and strike?
 O Rome, I make thee promise:
 If the redress will follow, thou receivest
 Thy full petition at the hand of Brutus!